Deck Repair Cost Guide with 2023 Prices

 Joists and Beams

-If the structure is sound, then repairs of boards, posts and railings may be more economical than replacing the whole deck.
+If the structure is sound, then repairs of boards, posts, and railings may be more economical than replacing the whole deck.
 But the cost of labor to replace core structural elements such as joists and support beams may make some repairs more expensive than replacing the whole deck.

 DIY Versus Hired Labor

 Doing your deck repairs yourself will be more affordable, but consider that professionals often have the tools needed and carpentry skills to create a long-lasting repair.
-Hiring professional help might seem more expensive in the short term, but it can save you a lot of money in the long-term.
+Hiring professional help might seem more expensive in the short term, but it can save you a lot of money in the long term.

 If you’re adamant about doing things yourself, supplies for repairing your deck can cost anywhere from tens to hundreds of dollars.
-If staining or varnishing your deck, a tin of good quality stain costs around $20 to $35.[2]
-To get a more long-lasting finish, consider cleaning or power-washing your deck first.
-Deck cleaner costs around $10 to $20.
-Thus, cleaning and staining your deck will cost around $60 or more depending on its size.
+If staining or varnishing your deck, a tin of good quality stain costs around $30 to $50.

 For more extensive repairs like replacing rotten deck boards or completely redoing some or all of your deck, the costs go up dramatically.
-Redoing the entire thing will require a budget of thousands while repairing a part will cost hundreds.
+Having any degree of rot on the deck will typically result in repairs that cost between $300 to $5,000 to remove and replace all the rotted sections to make the deck safe again.

 Estimated Costs